 In defence of inactivity

 Contrary to unsubscribing from the mailing lists of the 50,000 societies that they signed up for at the Freshers' Fair (we all did it), some mad students are actually attending extracurriculars.
 But why?
 Why do things when not getting involved is in fact so much better?
-Tell your friends guys: inactivity is the 2018 Michaelmas vibe.
 The benefits are incredible:

 More time to study

-Lol jk.
-It just means that you can go to Wednesday Cindies and get (responsibly) trashed whilst your flatmate goes to bed at 10pm to rest up for their erg sesh the next morning.
+Hahaha jokes.
+It just means that you can go to Wednesday Cindies and get (responsibly) trashed whilst your flatmate goes to bed at 10pm to rest up for their erg session the next morning.
 And then you can walk in at 5am, Gardi’s finest cheesy chips in hand, voice hoarse from belting the lyrics to Mr. Brightside, and have absolutely no regrets as they head out the door with a banana.

 Health and safety